fbpx

 I continued up this fantastic road to the Royal Agricultural Station and Gardens and then later to the Thai/Myanmar border checkpoint at Ban Nor-Lae.
 I knew (like on the previous times I have tried) I would not be permitted to cross at this border point, but as it’s an interesting ride to the checkpoint I always check intermittently.
 Many years ago the checkpoint was open and you could ride the route, but some years back there were reports of bandits, insurgents and issues along the route, so it was shut down for the general public.

 At the Royal Agricultural Station I had brain fog and for some reason entered into the Royal Project Gardens via the exit sign.
-I was riding along for a little while before it dawned on me that I am riding down the wrong direction in gardens I am supposed to pay an entry fee for.
+I was riding along for a little while before it dawned on me that I was riding down the wrong direction in the gardens and that I was supposed to pay an entry fee.
 Haha.
 Oops!
 I might sort that video footage out and add it later.

 After coming back out of the Royal Project Gardens I headed back on myself and up to the Doi Ang Khang viewpoint camping area.